-The word “toxic” has been thrown around so much lately that it has been largely sapped of its significance.
-If we get down to the nitty gritty meaning of the word, it refers to people or places (but, really, people) that poison you — maybe not physically because, hello, lawsuit of the century, but definitely mentally.
+The word “toxic” has been thrown around so much lately that it has largely sapped it of its significance.
+If we get down to the nitty-gritty meaning of the word, it refers to people or places (but, really, people) that poison you — maybe not physically, because, hello, lawsuit of the century, but definitely mentally.
 A toxic environment makes you feel less than human.
-It robs you of your dignity and, sooner or later, can affect your physical health and lead to sleepless nights and high levels of stress that can cause high blood pressure, headaches, upset stomach and much more.
+It robs you of your dignity and sooner or later could affect your physical health and lead to sleepless nights and high levels of stress that can cause high blood pressure, headaches, upset stomach and much more.

 “Task-related conflict in the workplace is actually productive,” says Courtney Clark, speaker and author of The Successful Struggle.
 “When colleagues agree about an end goal but disagree about how to get there, that task-related conflict can produce healthy conversation [and] problem solving, and can often lead to better business outcomes.”

 But when task-related conflict goes on for too long and is either unresolved or the flames are stoked by management that likes competitiveness, Clark says even a healthy conflict can turn into a people-related conflict.
 “In people-related conflict, shared goals are abandoned and it becomes about ‘winning,'” Clark says.
 “Toxic workplaces are filled with people-related conflict, but it can all start with the simple abandonment of shared goals, which is why not all toxic workplaces are led by horribly abusive bosses, and any workplace could be at risk.”